elmish/templates/README.md

 # Create a project called "awesome" using the Short Name of the template
 # If you want to use yarn instead of npm add --yarn at the end of the command
-dotnet new fable-elmish-react -n awesome
+dotnet new fable-elmish-react -n awesome -lang f#

 # Move into your new project directory
 cd awesome